SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- v : vertex to disconnect
+- v: the vertex to disconnect.
-- from hexa : hexaedron from which disconnect the vertex
+- from hexa: the hexahedron to disconnect the vertex from.

 The dialogue box to disconnect a vertex is: